4neesh/DevBlog/src/blogInProgress/031_SpringFramework.md

 <-- to update below?>

-The ApplicationContext extends from the BeanFactory to provide further functionality of bean integration with application-layer features such as event propagation and message resource handling.
-The ApplicationContext can read textual messages from the properties and also to publish events to listeners.
+The ApplicationContext extends from the BeanFactory to provide further functionality of bean integration with application-layer features such as:
+* ApplicationEvent support for creating and listening to events during runtime
+* MessageSource access to support environment-specific configuration and internationalisation
+* BeanPostProcessor for the creation and use of new beans before formal bean creation
 </p>
 <p>
 The ApplicationContext container can be implemented similarly to the XmlBeanFactory with the implementation 'ClassPathXmlApplicationContext':